Updated: May 9

-Whether your a late baby boomer, Gen X’er, or millennial, you seem to have one thing in common - love for the 1980s nostalgia.
-Since we exited the 80s, we haven’t escaped its unforgettable legacy.
-Hollywood production companies identified the nostalgiac demand quickly and are relentless to exploit it, making a fortune on carbon-copy remakes and mindless franchise installments.
-From 2009’s Adventureland to 2016’s television show Stranger Things, audiences have spoken with their wallets; we want the 80s again.
-Unfortunately, we can never go back, but the 80s will be apart of our hearts forever (or for a very long time).
+Baby boomers, Gen X’ers, and millennials seem to share one thing in common - a deep love for the 1980s.
+Since we closed the book on the popular decade, we haven’t escaped its unforgettable legacy.
+Hollywood identified the nostalgic demand quickly and continues to exploit it, making a fortune on carbon-copy remakes and mindless franchise installments.
+From 2009’s Adventureland to 2016’s television show Stranger Things and beyond, moviegoers and professional Netflix n Chillers have spoken (with their wallets) that they want the 80s again.
+Unfortunately, no one can go back to the 80s unless you have a time-traveling Delorean sitting in your backyard.
+However, an interesting discussion exists with the following question:

-The question is complex and involves more than just movies, and more broadly speaking, storytelling, but the nostalgia phenomenon questions the quality of our post-modern society.
-In harsh times, we have often looked to the future for the hope of a brighter tomorrow.
-Why now, do we look to the past?
+The question is complex and involves more than just movies, but the nostalgia phenomenon questions the quality of our post-modern society.
+As history has proven time and time again, harsh times prompt us to look to the future for the hope of a brighter tomorrow.
+Why now, do we look to the past in lieu of a promising future?

-First, we need to understand the beginnings of an era that started shortly after World War II - the boomer era.
-Born to a generation that lived through the rollercoaster ride of World War II, boomers founded a new adventure - themselves.
+To discover the answer to this question, we need to understand the beginnings of an era that started shortly after World War II - the Boomers.
+Born to a generation that lived through the rollercoaster ride of World War II, Boomers founded a new adventure - themselves.
 From the 1950s to the 1980s, America experienced a wild social revolution.
-It was an age of sex, drugs, and rock n roll.
-The 80s was the final chapter of the social revolution before computers, and the internet exploded.
+It was an age of sex, drugs, and rock 'n' roll.
+The 1980s was the final chapter of the social revolution before computers, and the internet exploded.

-Before then, you broke the rules and shot your middle finger to the man.
-You lived for you.
+Before the post-modern world launched itself at never-before-seen speeds, you broke the rules and lived for yourself.
 It was the era of the rebel.

 The Era of the Rebel

-The rebel spirit influenced pop culture in a significant way, especially in the realm of storytelling (i.e., Rambo, Back to the Future, Fast Times at Ridgemont High, The Lost Boys, Roadhouse).
+The rebel spirit influenced pop culture in a significant way, especially in the realm of storytelling (i.e., Rambo, Back to the Future, Indiana Jones, The Terminator, Fast Times at Ridgemont High, The Lost Boys, Roadhouse).
+Throughout different genres of film, the rebel spirit existed at the core of the story.

 How does that differ from the post-millennial era?